artificialcitizens/acai.so/examples/python_agent_server/README.md

 ## Step 4: Install the required packages

-`pip install fastapi uvicorn python-socketio pydantic`
+`pip install -r requirements.txt`

 ## Step 5: Start the server

 Start the server using the following command:
-`uvicorn main:app`
+`python main.py`

-Now, your server should be running at `http://localhost:8000`.
+Now, your server should be running at `http://localhost:5050`.

-Note
-Remember to replace `"your_password_here"` in the `authenticate_connect` function with your actual password.